 Notes

-Sugar Substitute: Although I have not tried it myself, some readers have suggested that if using jaggery in place of sugar, then add it after cooking on the porridge setting (else the milk can curdle).
+Sugar Substitute: Although I have not tried it myself, some readers have suggested that, if using jaggery in place of sugar, add it after cooking on the porridge setting (otherwise the milk can curdle).

-Roasted Vermicelli: If you don’t have roasted vermicelli, you can roast it right in your instant pot.
-Add a tbsp of ghee, add the vermicelli, and roast it for about 3-4 minutes till it becomes golden brown, then add the other ingredients.
+Roasted Vermicelli: If you don’t have roasted vermicelli, you can roast it right in your Instant Pot.
+Add 1 tablespoon of ghee, then add the vermicelli and roast for about 3-4 minutes, until golden brown.
+Then add the other ingredients.

-Consistency: When you refrigerate kheer, it will thicken.
+Consistency: When refrigerated, this kheer will thicken.
 You can reheat it with additional milk to get the consistency you like.

 Caution: This recipe was created in a 6qt Instant Pot DUO60 Multi-use Pressure Cooker.
-I do not recommend making this in a 3qt or doubling the recipe in a 6qt, as the milk boils and can come out.
+I do not recommend making this in a 3 qt or doubling the recipe in a 6 qt, as the milk can boil and come out.

 Nutrition